 Collective Worship: It is a statutory requirement for all schools that an act of collective worship, broadly Christian in nature, is held each day.
 Worship is integral to the life and ethos of our church school and is led by staff with contributions from pupils and visitors to the school.

 All parents have the right to withdraw their child from collective worship.
 The Head Teacher would wish to discuss with parents, implications of accommodating the parent’s views on withdrawal.
 Our worship is inclusive, rooted in the Christian faith, but accessible to all members of the school community, whatever their religious background or stage of development.

 We have strong links with All Saints Church in Windsor.
-Reverend Margaret Bird, and members of the church, regularly visits the school and welcomes the school to the church.
+Members of the church, regularly visits the school and welcomes the school to the church.
 We hold our Harvest, Christmas, Easter and the Leavers Service in the church.
 The church is also used regularly as a resource for the curriculum.